You are here: Home Ministries >> Sacramental Preparation >>

 The Confirmation Mass with the bishop or archbishop is generally held in the spring.

 High school students may choose to be confirmed with grade 6 students or at a special Confirmation ceremony for older teens and adults organized annually by the Archdiocese.

-The Sacramental Preparation program registration will resume in fall 2019 with a parent meeting to held on Thursday, November 7th at 7 PM in the church.
+The Sacramental Preparation program registration is resuming for fall 2019 with a parent meeting to be held on Thursday, November 7th at 7 PM in the church.